dennykorsukewitz/VSCode-Znuny/README.md

 # Znuny (DK4Znuny-VisualStudioCode)

-**Znuny** (DK4Znuny-VisualStudioCode) is an extension that helps you to make Znuny development less painful.
+**Znuny** (DK4Znuny-VisualStudioCode) is an extension that helps you to make Znuny development easier, faster and more error-free.

 | Repository | GitHub | Visual Studio Marketplace |
 | ------ | ------ | ------ |